RainMaker1707/C2_prompt/README.md

 # C2_prompt
 This repository contains documents, scripts and textual prompt to make a GPT4 prompt able to detect C2 frameworks infection and provide appropriate defense rules against this threat

+## Tommorow
+Convert as plain text from wireshark packet dissection all pcap files.
+Labelize new files (beacons / safe).
+Improve analyzes.

 ## Introduction